xero/moebius-web/README.md

 <a name="saveimagestamp"></a>
 # Save Image Stamp:

-Save an XBin file based on the current selection for the 'Image Stamp' tool.
+Saves an XBin file based on the current selection for the 'Image Stamp' tool.

+<a name="loadreferenceimage"></a>
+# Load Reference Image:

+Loads an image file use for the background of the canvas.

 # Information: